mkoromina/SAFFARI/README.md

 - Brian Schilder.

-## Issues with the pipeline
+## Issues
-Shall any issues occur, please feel free to open them by providing a mini reproducible example.
+Shall any issues occur when running the pipeline, please feel free to open them by providing a mini reproducible example.
 Contributions are also more than welcome.